The First Women Doctor in Europe

 Women were a significant part of the unofficial student body at many universities, auditing classes without receiving official credit or degrees.
 They were tolerated by the authorities due to the liberalization of universities after the Crimean War.
 A few women were accepted on a semiofficial basis at the military supported St. Petersburg Medical-Surgical Academy.
 They could take exams and perform in the laboratory but could not receive official degrees.
 Two women from the Land and Freedom organization were among them, Nadezhda and Maria Obruchova (TTEOTT, 85).

 Being raised as a serf Nadezhda was now an emancipated woman and could make choices as she wished but Maria could not.
 It took an unusual sort of arranged marriage for Maria to escape the confines of her father’s country estate so she could live and study in St. Petersburg.
 [Her story is here].
-In St. Petersburgh, the young professor Ivan Sechenov granted permission to Nadezhda and Maria to attend his lectures and set them on research projects.
+In St. Petersburg, the young professor Ivan Sechenov granted permission for Nadezhda and Maria to attend his lectures and set them on research projects.
 Summary of Sechenov's research and contributions by the women here.

 The women were optimistic that soon they would be admitted as regular students with the same rights of men.
-A proposed draft of a new university statue included that proposal which would have made Russia the first country in Europe to grand women the same degrees and status as men.
-That proposal was eliminated by the government and women continued on attending courses in an unofficial status.
-Up to as many as 200-300 women attended lectures in search of education and employment [TFM.
-6].
+A proposed draft of a new university statue included that proposal which would have made Russia the first country in Europe to grant women the same degrees and status as men.

 It was a time when the ideas of Charles Darwin were sweeping through the universities and the ranks of the intelligentsia.
 New scientific ideas and the expectation of revolutionary change was talked about by the young and old (TTEOTT,83).
 Books like Turgenev’s Fathers & Children capture the dynamic of the time, similar to the millennial vs boomer battles of the 2020s.
-His use of the word “nihilist” do describe the young science minded protagonist studying to become a doctor, sparked a generation of men and women to adopt the title and take on the role.
+His use of the word “nihilist” to describe the young science minded protagonist studying to become a doctor, sparked a generation of men and women to adopt the title and take on the role.

 “Science was the key to modernization”

-1861 - Serf Emancipation
+1861 - Serf Emancipation: The People vs Russia

-Liudmila Ozhigina petitioned the Medical Surgical Academy in St. Petersburgh for the right to officially enroll as a “student” not just an “auditor” as she had been classified throughout her courses anatomy at the University of Kharkov.
+• Liudmila Ozhigina petitioned the Medical Surgical Academy in St. Petersburg for the right to officially enroll as a “student” not just an “auditor” as she had been classified throughout her courses anatomy at the University of Kharkov.
 The president of the academy refused her petition, but the act provoked discussion in the press (TTEOTT, 85).

 “The Woman Question: Should women be admitted to full degree status?”